Allan Heinberg: Early life

-Heinberg was born to a Jewish family and is a graduate of Booker T. Washington High School in Tulsa, Oklahoma and Yale University class of 1989.
+Heinberg is a graduate of Booker T. Washington High School in Tulsa, Oklahoma and Yale University class of 1989.
 He was in Morse College.
 Heinberg acted in the Broadway cast of Laughter on the 23rd Floor and appeared off-Broadway in Hello Muddah, Hello Fadduh and the Vineyard Theatre's production of Bob Merrill's Hannah...1939 starring Julie Wilson.

 Career

 Theatre

 A stageplay called The Amazon's Voice helped launch Heinberg's screenwriting career in 1994.
 The play was produced off-Broadway by the Manhattan Class Company and featured Tim Blake Nelson and Ellen Parker in lead roles.

 Comics

 Heinberg's Young Avengers was a sales success and fan favorite for Marvel Comics.
-The series also gained favorable press for its inclusions of two gay characters, Wiccan and the alien Hulkling.
-Heinberg himself is openly gay.
-He returned to write for the Young Avengers during the Children's Crusade storyline.
+He returned to write for the Young Avengers during the 2010–2011 Children's Crusade storyline.

-After co-writing a 5-issue arc of DC Comics's JLA with Geoff Johns, Heinberg and artist Terry Dodson relaunched Wonder Woman following the "Infinite Crisis" mini-series.
+After co-writing a 5-issue arc of DC Comics's JLA with Geoff Johns, Heinberg and artist Terry Dodson relaunched Wonder Woman following the Infinite Crisis limited series.